santagaz/forcer/README.md

     --checkOnly ...
     ...

-To deploy your project (stored in local filesystem) to destination org first from terminal you need to change directory to project folder that somewhere inside contains folder "src" with all metadata to deploy:
+To deploy project (stored in local filesystem) to destination org first from terminal users need to change directory to project folder that somewhere inside contains folder "src" with all metadata to deploy:

     $(master): cd ~/my_workspace/TestProject/